 Buying Lottery Tickets

-Five different draw games are played in NM, find out which one will be held next and get the ticket sales cut-off times:
+Five different draw games are played in ND, find out which one will be held next and get the ticket sales cut-off times:

 |Game||Draw Days||Draw Times*||Ticket Sales Close At*|